diogro/SBM_manuscript/main.md

 ## WGCNA and MMC

 We use WGCNA to cluster the genes into modules using the topological overlap measure (TOM) similarity with a soft threshold of 6 in a signed similarity measure.
 WGCNA produces modules by cutting the hierarchical clustering tree at different heights, and we use the dynamic cutting option to create the modules.
 We use a signed network (as opposed to ignoring the sign of the correlation between genes) because inspection of the gene network graph reveals large blocks of correlations linked by negative correlations in our data, suggesting large scale structure that would be obscured by using the unsigned method.
-Unsigned similarity has been shown to lead to more robust modules [@Mason2009-ej], and the SBM can use the sign of the correlation in the clustering.
+Unsigned similarity has been shown to lead to more robust modules [@Mason2009-ej], and in tunning WGCNA we were able to cluster more genes and find more modules using the signed method.
 MMC has no option to use the sign of the correlation, so we use the absolute value of the Spearman correlations.

 ## Gene Ontology enrichment